Semiclassical dynamics of horizons in spherically symmetric collapse: Gravitational collapse with a scalar field

-Here $(\phi_{0},{\sf p}_{0})$ are integration constants describing the initial conditions for the collapsing star at the $t=t_{0}$ space slice.
-We will see on the next section that, for $\phi\rightarrow\infty$, it is ${\sf p}=0$, i.e., the volume of the interior region vanishes; but since the matter is contained in such region, the energy density of the cloud diverges, producing a physical singularity.
-We will see that once quantum corrections are taken into account, the situation changes completely.
+In Eq. (\ref{classF3}), $(\phi_{0},{\sf p}_{0})$ are defined as integration constants describing the initial conditions for the collapsing star at the $t=t_{0}$ space slice.
+We will see in the next section that, for $\phi\rightarrow\infty$, we have ${\sf p}=0$, i.e., the volume of the interior region vanishes; however, since the matter must be contained in such a region, the energy density of the cloud diverges, producing a physical singularity.
+We will see that once quantum corrections are taken into account, this scenario displays a rather different physical outcome.

-To model the exterior geometry, we choose a metric of the Vaidya family \footnote{This is a generalization of Schwarzschild metric which accounts for possible matter emissions, and realizes the astrophysical realistic case of a star surrounded by a radiating zone \cite{Vaidya}. }.
-Written in advanced Eddington-Finkelstein coordinates $(\mathrm{v},r_{\mathrm{v}},\theta,\phi)$, it has the form \cite{Vaidya}
+To model the exterior geometry, we choose a metric of the Vaidya family \footnote{This is a generalisation of the Schwarzschild metric, which accounts for the possible matter emissions and the astrophysical realistic case of a star surrounded by a radiating zone \cite{Vaidya,Vaidya2,Vaidya3}. }.
+Written in advanced Eddington-Finkelstein coordinates $(\mathrm{v},r_{\mathrm{v}},\theta,\phi)$, it has the form \cite{Vaidya,Vaidya2,Vaidya3}

-where $M(\mathrm{v})$ is a generic function of $\mathrm{v}$, which is fixed by matching the Eq. (\ref{EXTmetric}) with Eq. (\ref{INTmetric}) at the boundary $r=r_{b}$ (for a discussion, see \cite{TachL,4}).
-The matching condition is given by matching the area radius at the boundary~$\Sigma$ \cite{2}:
+where $M(r_\mathrm{v}, \mathrm{v})$ is a generic function of $r_\mathrm{v}$ and $\mathrm{v}$, which is fixed by matching the Eq. (\ref{EXTmetric}) with Eq. (\ref{INTmetric}) at the boundary $r=r_{b}$ (for a discussion, see \cite{TachL,4}).
+The matching conditions are defined by matching the area radius at the boundary~$\Sigma$ \cite{2}:

 together with the first and second fundamental forms

 It should be noted that the singularity formation at $a=0$ is independent of these matching conditions.